Lexington Winter Invitational

 ON CRITICAL ARGUMENTS

-In round, this functions as debaters coherently explaining what both they and their sources are being critical of, and doing so throughout the round.
+In the round, this functions as debaters coherently planning what both they and their sources are being critical of, and doing so throughout the round.

 In any case be sure to SLOW DOWN when reading critical arguments.